 And talk about lumber!
 Man!!
 There was some lumber in that old house!
 All fully 1" or 2" lumber, some as wide as 48" and 12' in length, WITHOUT any knots!
 It was unbelievable.
 The big stuff was mostly Cypress, but there was also a little bit of Oak as well.

-I remember on the South wall of the living room in the house Dad built, he covered the entire 12' wall with two (count em: 2), boards.
-And, the house was put together with nails pulled from the old house.
+I remember on the South wall of the living room in the house Dad built, he covered the entire 12' wall with two (count em: 1, 2), boards.
+And, the house was put together with nails pulled from the old house and straitened.

-Many times, we'd go down the morning following one of those huge Arkansas storms, expecting to see the framing laying on the ground, laid there by the force of the winds.
+Many times, we'd go down the morning following one of those huge Arkansas storms which had rumbled through town like an out of control freight train expecting to see the framing laying on the ground - laid there by the force of the winds.
 But, it always stood solid.

 I remember digging in that tough old clay to get the proper height for the foundation pier blocks, pulling and straightening nails, cleaning brick to go in the flue, gathering short pieces of scrap wood to keep the fire going in the winter.
 And, was it ever cold.

-When Dad was setting his rafters, he made a little platform on one end for me to stand.
-Although the snow was coming down, and I was freezing to death, I would line up the ridgebeam as he laid his rafters and secured them.
+When Dad was setting his rafters, he made a little platform on the east end of the house for me to stand.
+Although the snow was coming down and I was freezing to death, I would line up the ridgebeam as he laid his rafters.
+After I'd sighted the beam he would secure them.

 Dad cut all his lumber with an old handsaw someone had given him.
-He worked at the lumber yard so he did get some kind of a break on his sheetrock, (using a lot of damaged stuff), and mud supplies.
+He worked at the lumber yard so he did get some kind of a break on his sheetrock, (mostly using a lot of damaged stuff), and mud supplies.

 Then, they went somewhere in an old beat up truck and bought a load of hardwood for the floors straight from the mill.
 These were seconds, and a whole load could be bought for $15.

 Not much to show for 4 years labor.
-After that, we didn't hardly have a pot to pee in, or a window to throw it out.
+After that, we didn't hardly have a pot to pee in, or a window to throw it out and never did buy a home in Corcoran.
+We moved to Bakersfield the day after I graduated from High School and purchased a home there on Monterey St.

 But then, I see where God has brought me, and the wonderful wife and family He has given me, and I am thankful for the hard times.
 For, without the hard times, I would not be able to fully appreciate the good times.